 - If you don’t need, don’t buy it

 This goes back to fundamentals.
-Are we purchasing products out of want or is it out of need?
-While it is definitely still fine to buy item because of want as opposed to need, this trick will help you think twice before buying something.
-This in turn will save you money and also protect the Earth.
+Are we purchasing products out of wanting or is it out of need?
+While it is definitely still fine to buy an item because of wanting as opposed to needing, this trick will help you think twice before buying something.
+This, in turn, will save you money and also protect the Earth.

 - Shop at thrift stores